exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 If you omit the Docker image revision, it always defaults to `d1`.

+### Using Non-standard Port Numbers

+Exasol's `docker-db` has a fixed cluster configuration.
+The ports for the database service and the BucketFS service are constant.
+That being said, if you want to experiment with your own Docker images, you might use different port numbers.

+As you will learn in section ["Automatic Cluster Configuration Parsing"](#automatic-cluster-configuration-parsing), the testcontainer can configure a lot of settings automatically by reading the cluster configuration.

+Unfortunately this in case of exposed ports, this mechanism kicks in too late.
+Ports must be exposed _before_ the container starts.
+And at that time the cluster configuration obviously is not available yet.

+That means if you use non-standard ports for your services, you must expose the ports manually using the "withExposedPorts(...)" method when you instantiate the container.

 ## Automatic Cluster Configuration Parsing

 Many integration tests rely on knowing the setup of the cluster.
 The Exasol test container comes with a parser that reads the cluster configuration from the running docker container.